Novelists (band)

 Novelists (often stylised as Novelists FR) are a French metalcore band from Paris, formed in 2013 by brothers Amael and Florestan Durand.
-They issued three studio albums on Arising Empire and SharpTone Records, then joined Out of Line Music in 2020.
+They released three studio albums on Arising Empire and SharpTone Records, then joined Out of Line Music in 2020.
 After two vocalist changes, the group introduced Camille Contreras in 2023, released the EP Okapi in 2024, and published their fifth studio album, CODA, in 2025, through their artist-run label ACKOR Music.

 History

 2013–2020: Early years and C'est La Vie

 Brothers Amael (drums) and Florestan Durand (guitar) founded Novelists in late 2013 with vocalist Matteo Gelsomino, bassist Nicolas Delestrade, and guitarist Charles-Henri Teule.
 A self-released demo EP (2014) led to the debut full-length Souvenirs (2015) on Arising Empire, which was followed by Noir in 2017, on SharpTone Records.
 The band's third album, C'est La Vie, came out in January 2020, earning praise from Kerrang! for its "emotion-soaked riffing".